ermongroup/WikipediaPovertyMapping/README.md

 We will be updating and cleaning the code for distribution and can field concerns or requests at esheehan@stanford.edu or chenlin@stanford.edu

 # Predicting Economic Development Using Geolocated Wikipedia Articles

-This repository contains the implementation of our _KDD2019_ paper: [__Predicting Economic Development Using Geolocated Wikipedia Articles__](https://dl.acm.org/citation.cfm?doid=3292500.3330784).

 ## Downloading Geolocated Articles
 will be updated soon!